 Microdosing Cannabis Correctly

 You can consume cannabis in a variety of ways, but not all of them make dosing easy.
 In fact, some methods of consumption make accurate dosing impossible.
 However, you can adapt most methods for lower dosages, but cannabis soft gels and some edibles remain the easiest and most convenient, since they come pre-packaged according to dose, such as gummies and candies.

 Some other ideas:

 Mini pipes, otherwise called one hitters, allow only one hit of cannabis at a time, making dose control manageable.
 Most are glass, but they are portable, discreet, versatile, and cleaning is easy.
 Because they are small already, they are ideal for measuring and controlling cannabis dosages.
 You simply load them with a sprinkle of weed and put the lighter to them.

-More and more people are vaping cannabis than smoking it in joints these days.
-Vaporizing is extremely popular, in part because it makes dosing easy and they are safer than smoking, discrete, and highly portable too.
+More and more people are using vaporizers for cannabis than smoking it in joints these days.
+Vaping cannabis is extremely popular, in part because it makes dosing easy and they are safer than smoking, discrete, and highly portable too.
 A single hit is one microdose, and with the rise of vaping cartridges, you know exactly how much cannabis concentrate you get in them, allowing you to measure the puffs you inhale with ease.

 Some manufacturers are selling pre-rolled joints now, even mini ones specifically for microdosing.
 Mini pre-rolls contain around 0.5 milligrams of cannabis, making them ideal for joint lovers who desire more control over their dosages.
 If you are smoking joints, then one puff is a sufficient dose for a microdose.
 You can puff one joint gradually over several days.